-A mommy makeover is a combination of surgical procedures that improve the appearance of the breast and body in one operation.
-A mommy makeover removes the skin and excess fat from the abdomen, tightens the abdominal muscles and reshapes the breasts, giving them a more youthful appearance.
-Each patient is unique so every operation is specially designed for your needs.
+A mommy makeover is a combination of surgical procedures that improve the appearance of the breast and body in one surgery.
+A mommy makeover removes excess skin and fat from the abdomen, tightens the abdominal muscles and reshapes the breasts, giving them a more youthful appearance.
+Each patient is unique so every procedure is specially designed to meet your particular needs.

 When is a mommy makeover used?

 A mommy makeover is best for people that are young, healthy and within their normal weight range.
-People that have the most success from a mommy makeover are women who have excess skin and fat on their abdomen and have lost the volume and shape of their breasts from having children or experiencing significant weight loss.
+People who have the most success from a mommy makeover are women who have excess abdominal skin and fat who have also lost the volume and shape of their breasts from having children or significant weight loss.

 What is involved at a consultation for a mommy makeover?

 Lindsay will review surgical fees, financing options and answer additional questions.
-If you choose to have surgery, you will return for another consultation about two weeks prior to your operation.
-At this second appointment, Dr. Maloney will review the surgical plan with you, go through consent forms, take pre-operative photographs, and give you your prescriptions.
+If you choose to have surgery, you will return for another consultation about 2 weeks prior to surgery.
+At this second appointment, Dr. Maloney will review the surgical plan with you, go through consent forms, take preoperative photographs and give you your prescriptions.
 Lindsay will go over all of your surgical instructions and give you a packet of information so when you leave you will have everything you need for surgery.

 How do I prepare for a mommy makeover?

-At your pre-operative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
+At your preoperative consultation with Dr. Maloney you will be given a map to the surgery center and your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you need them.
 You should find a few old towels to put on the bed, the couch and in your friends car on the way home from surgery as you may ooze fluid after surgery through your incision, especially if you have liposuction at the same time.
 Be advised that you are not bleeding.
-You need to stay hydrated, so have plenty of water or sports drinks around the house.
+You need to stay hydrated, so have plenty of water and sports drinks at home.
 You should mix the sports drink with water 50/50.
-You should also start taking a stool softener since narcotic pain medication and anesthesia can make you constipated.
+Begin taking a stool softener because narcotic pain medication and anesthesia can make you constipated.

 The morning of surgery you may not have anything to eat or drink after midnight, this includes water.
 Take a shower the morning of the surgery using an antimicrobial soap.
 Do not put any lotions, deodorant or make-up on the day of surgery.
 Do not wear any jewelry to the surgery center.
 You should wear comfortable clothes that are easy to get on and off.
 A shirt that zips or with buttons up the front is preferable, as are loose workout or sweat pants.
 Bring your photo ID when you check-in to the surgery center.
 You will be taken back to the pre-operating area where Dr. Maloney will come and discuss the plan again, answer any additional questions you have and mark the surgical site.
 You will also meet the anesthesiologist and ask him/her any questions you may have.